Sc4rletSky/Guide-to-Python-on-LinuxOS/README.md

 How to create and compile Python on a linux machine

 Step 0: Install Python
-  -install python through your native package installer ie `sudo pacman python`
+  -install python through your native package installer ie `sudo pacman -S python`

 Step 1: install an IDE on Linux for this turorial I will be using VScode you can find it at: https://code.visualstudio.com/